Certifiably Pseudorandom Financial Derivatives: Introduction

 Graphs with no dense subgraphs are related to certain fundamental objects in the theory of pseudorandomness: randomness extractors and expander graphs.
 For a survey of these objects and other aspects of pseudorandomness, see \cite{v:prg-survey}.

+The reader may wonder who is requiring the use of such a graph.
+Since we show that a seller can't gain much by strategically placing lemons for such a graph, a seller may be motivated to use such a graph to attract buyers.
+Alternatively, a regulator might mandate the use of such a graph.
+Financial authorities have tried to encourage the transparency of financial products since the 2008 crisis, and our CDO constructions could help contribute towards this worthy goal.

-Our constructions motivate the notion of a \emph{pseudorandom derivative family}.
+Our constructions motivate the notion of what we call a \emph{pseudorandom derivative family}.
 This is a set of derivatives such that no matter how the lemons are placed by an adversary, the sum of the value changes of the derivatives will be small.
 In other words, adversarial placement of lemons behaves similarly to random placement.

-We show how to construct good pseudorandom derivative families, using the expander graphs of Guruswami, Umans, and Vadhan \cite{guv}.
+Alternatively, we may decompose the lemon cost into the unavoidable lemon cost plus the cost of dishonest placement.
+The unavoidable lemon cost is the lemon cost for an honest seller who randomly places the lemons.
+The cost of dishonest placement is the additional cost from a dishonest seller who strategically places the lemons.
+A~pseudorandom derivative family is one where the cost of dishonest placement is small.

+One could imagine a few methods to force the seller to package the CDOs randomly.
+For example, the seller could use a cryptographic hash function of the current time.
+However, this still allows the seller some flexibility, in that the seller may choose various different times, and even different naming of the assets, to find the most profitable lemon placement.
+Alternatively, the seller could use some fixed seemingly-pseudorandom string, such as the digits of $\pi$, but there is no guarantee that the digits of $\pi$ will have the desired property.

+In our main result, we show how to construct good pseudorandom derivative families, using expander graphs with expansion close to the degree.
+Moreover, this is \emph{certifiably} pseudorandom, in the sense that there is a proof that the CDO packaging is close to fair.
+In other words, there is zero chance of an unfair packaging, whereas with a cryptographic method there would be a positive chance of an unfair packaging.

 Of course, in order to analyze values we need a model for the underlying assets.
 Arora et al.\ assume the underlying assets are independent fair coin flips, taking the value 1 with probability 1/2, whereas the lemons always take value 0.
+As their result was negative, a simpler model gives a stronger result.
+However, we strive for a positive result, so we analyze a more realistic model with dependencies.

+We use the factor framework, which is a common way to model CDOs (see \cite{CouL} for an overview).
+All dependencies among the assets occur through a global random variable~$\globe$ that represents a set of ``factors."
+For example, these factors could include the the state of the economy and housing market.
+Many papers are written where there is just one 1-dimensional factor, but our model is more general in that we make no assumptions about $\globe$.
+Conditioned on $\globe$, all assets are independent.

-We analyze a more realistic model with dependencies.
-In particular, we only require that the probability distribution on any $\derivdeg$ assets depends only on how many of the assets are lemons.
+Furthermore, we only require that the probability distribution on any $\derivdeg$ assets depends solely on how many of the assets are lemons.
 We also don't need to assume lemons have value 0.
-We do obtain our strongest results when we assume good assets ``dominate" lemons, as explained below.
+Rather, for our strongest results, we assume that for any fixing of the global random variable, good assets first-order stochastically dominate lemons (see Subsection~\ref{model}).